Mike Sweeney: Seattle Mariners

-2010

 On February 12, 2010, Sweeney re-signed with the Mariners to a minor league deal.

-On March 30 the Mariners placed reserve 1st baseman/corner outfielder Ryan Garko on waivers, clearing room on the 25-man roster for Sweeney.
+On March 30 the Mariners placed reserve first baseman/corner outfielder Ryan Garko on waivers, clearing room on the 25-man roster for Sweeney.
 Sweeney was not expected to make the team at the start of spring training but hit over .500 in exhibition games to beat out Garko.
-Sweeney would hit .263 with 6 home runs and 18 RBI during his time with the Mariners in 2010.
+Sweeney would hit .263 with six home runs and 18 RBI during his time with the Mariners in 2010.

 In May 2010, Sweeney was involved in an interesting situation.
 Teammate Ken Griffey Jr. was accused of napping during a pinch hitting opportunity, also known as "Napgate".
-Sweeney said he challenged anyone who said Griffey was asleep "to stand up and fight me", however, Griffey did not deny it.
+Sweeney said he challenged anyone who said Griffey was asleep "to stand up and fight me"; however, Griffey did not deny the accusation.

+Philadelphia Phillies

 On August 4, Sweeney was traded to the Philadelphia Phillies to replace injured first baseman Ryan Howard for a player to be named later and/or cash considerations.

-Sweeney hit his first home run as a Phillie on August 29, 2010 in a 5-0 win over the San Diego Padres.
+Sweeney hit his first home run as a Phillie on August 29, 2010 in a 5–0 win over the San Diego Padres.
 With the Phillies, he also made the first postseason appearance of his career, going one for one at the plate in the NLDS.

 On March 25, 2011 Sweeney signed a one-day contract with the Kansas City Royals and retired.
 He threw out the first pitch of the 2011 season for the Kansas City Royals on opening day.

-2015

 On Tuesday, May 26, 2015, Mike Sweeney was inducted into the Irish American Baseball Hall of Fame, along with former Marlins manager Jack McKeon, broadcaster Dave O'Brien, New York Mets p.r. executive Shannon Forde, and Bill Murray, the comedic actor and owner of several minor league baseball teams.

 He appeared on the ballot for the National Baseball Hall of Fame and Museum 2016 election and earned three votes.